Display and Graphics Guide

 TN panels have the advantage of being less expensive to manufacture, as well as typically having lower response times but sometimes have issues with off-axis display accuracy.
 They often are found in business and consumer-oriented displays.
 VA occupy a middle ground between TN and IPS displays.
 IPS and PLS displays are often regarded as having significantly better color reproduction capabilities, and are generally geared towards users who work in visual media where accuracy is paramount.
 Some IPS and older TN displays, however, suffer from higher response times and exhibit instances of "ghosting".
 ISC suggests carefully weighing the importance of color accuracy when making a display purchase.

 ISC strongly recommends purchasing LCDs toward the higher end of the market, especially since it is common practice at the University to keep the same display for two system life cycles.
 In particular, displays with an LED backlight are highly recommended, as LED backlights keep usable brightness for a longer period and typically use less electrical power in use and in standby.
 Displays should support at least Full HD resolution.
-ISC has had good experiences with Apple's displays and Dell's UltraSharp and Professional displays.
+ISC has had good experiences with Dell's UltraSharp and Professional displays.

 For many years, ISC has recommended purchasing a desktop system with a discrete graphics card.
-Discrete graphics cards continue to provide significantly higher performance than most integrated graphics solutions, but Intel's latest mid-range to high-end integrated graphics (designated HD 3000 and above) have substantially closed or in some cases eliminated this advantage.
-Thus, for FY2015 the recommendation is for a discrete video card or Intel integrated graphics (HD 3000 and above).
+Discrete graphics cards continue to provide significantly higher performance than most integrated graphics solutions, but Intel's latest mid-range to high-end integrated graphics (designated HD 4200 and above) have substantially closed or in some cases eliminated this advantage.
+Thus, for FY2016 the recommendation is for a discrete video card or Intel integrated graphics (HD 4200 and above).
 This recommendation does not apply to lower-end integrated graphics such as HD 2000, which are insufficient for University use.

 Since discrete graphics cards have their own processor and memory, they offer more power and do not need to share the system's main memory.
-This provides a better user experience and support for graphics-intensive applications such as AutoCAD and LightWave 3D.
+This provides a better user experience and support for graphics-intensive applications such as AutoCAD, Lightroom, LightWave 3D, and Photoshop.
 Furthermore, it "future-proofs" them - over time, ISC has found that systems with discrete graphics are far more usable toward the end of their life cycles.